futu2/teta/doc/cheatsheet.md

 Quick reference for the public API exported from `@teta/teta`.

+For detailed signatures and return types, see the [API Reference](./API.md).
+For a guided walkthrough, see the [Tutorial](./TUTORIAL.md).

 Teta is function-first.
 Row-transforming query helpers are curried query steps used with `pipe(...)`.

 Queries are opaque runtime values.
 Use `query.columns` for reusable column expressions and `toIR(query)` / `explain(query, ...)` for inspection.
 Query steps are callable values with `kind: "query_step"` and `stepName` metadata, and `pipe(...)` / `flow(...)` preserve exact intermediate types for up to 12 steps.